 There’s certainly a case for either side on if things should go ahead as planned.

 Firstly, Scotland’s First Minister Nicola Sturgeon has announced delays in easing of restrictions and says this is “a pause” and not a step backwards.
 However, on 2nd June, the UK Prime Minister said that there is “nothing in the data ” that would suggest a need for moving away from the given June 21st date.
 This is because on June 1st, for the first time since the pandemic began, the UK recorded zero COVID19 related deaths – a milestone that is being welcomed by ministers and health professionals with caution.

 It is important to note that although there were no COVID19 related deaths, according to the latest data, there are 923 coronavirus patients in UK hospitals at this time.
 This is a stark difference in comparison to the peak number of cases in January 2021 – during which there were nearly 50, 000 new COVID19 cases on 7th January alone.

 Other government insiders echo the same thoughts.
-The general consensus being that the data is unclear and stress that there are still days to go before the 14th – when the Prime Minister is due to announce whether step four of their roadmap will go forth as planned.
+The general consensus is that the data is unclear and stresses that there are still days to go before the 14th – when the Prime Minister is due to announce whether step four of their roadmap will go forth as planned.